Natural Health & Wellness

 She was advised to make some lifestyle changes, including avoiding certain foods that could be blocking her natural progesterone production.

-If you’re struggling with hormonal imbalance or simply want to learn more about the role of progesterone in the body, read on for a list of 11 surprising natural foods that could be disrupting your hormonal balance, and what you can do to support healthy progesterone levels.
+If you’re struggling with hormonal imbalance, read on.
+Even if you just want to learn more about progesterone, this is for you.
+Below is a list of 11 surprising natural foods that could be disrupting your hormonal balance.
+You’ll also find what you can do to support healthy progesterone levels.

 What is progesterone?